SalimChehida/SalimChehida.github.io/index.md

 - I received my Ph.D. in software engineering from University of Oran 1 in Algeria in collaboration with University of Grenoble Alpes in France in 2017.

-- I participated in numerous R&D projects with [LIG](https://www.liglab.fr/en), [Verimag](https://www-verimag.imag.fr/?lang=en) and [INRIA](https://www.inria.fr/en/inria-centre-university-grenoble-alpes): ANR MODMED, EU BRAIN-IoT, EU CPS4EU and MODWIN.
+- I participated in some R&D projects with [LIG](https://www.liglab.fr/en), [Verimag](https://www-verimag.imag.fr/?lang=en) and [INRIA](https://www.inria.fr/en/inria-centre-university-grenoble-alpes) Labs: ANR MODMED, EU BRAIN-IoT, EU CPS4EU and MODWIN.